 You want a large amount of template (20-50 ng of target/reaction) in order to obtain sample diversity.
-This will lower your cycle number – start checking at 15-20 cycles.
+This will lower your cycle number – start checking at 18-20 cycles.

-Master Mix Recipe
+Master Mix Recipe for ExTaq non-pre-mixed

 Reagent 1x